-If you ever experienced with some types of sinus problems before, you can probably understand the extreme pain and discomfort this illness can cause.
+If you experienced with some types of sinus problems before, you can probably understand the extreme pain and discomfort this illness can cause.

 Your nose will most likely become stuffy which can disrupt your normal breathing.
 This may also contribute to poor sleeping pattern until you recover from your respiratory issues.